Atxada/personal-website/posts/create-simple-node-editor.md

 ## Customize the node class

-To close this article, we will create a number of custom node class derived from <CodeText>NodeGraphics</CodeText> class and create a simple context menu to instantly add the node to the scene.
+To close this article, we will create several custom node classes derived from <CodeText>NodeGraphics</CodeText> class and create a simple context menu to instantly add the node to the scene.
 Let's start with defining some custom node classes.

 ```py
 class addNode(NodeGraphics):